Yassmin-gamal/Bracelet-/README.md

 # ]ecision algorithm
 In order to trigger the alarm and activate the bracelet, a prolonged decrease in both heart rate and oxygen saturation is required.
 However, relying solely on a single regression slope with a fixed threshold for triggering the alarm proved to be too sensitive to fluctuations in oxygen saturation.

 To address this issue, specific threshold values were established for both the oxygen saturation (SPO2) slope and heart rate (HR) slope.
 The SPO2 slope threshold represents the minimum slope value of oxygen saturation that is not considered dangerous and was set at -0.05 %s.
-Similarly, the HR slope threshold, indicating the minimum slope value of heart rate that is not considered dangerous, was set at -0.2 bps [42].
+Similarly, the HR slope threshold, indicating the minimum slope value of heart rate that is not considered dangerous, was set at -0.2 bps ز

 If the slopes of both SPO2 and HR fall below these respective thresholds, the time_counter is incremented.
 This counter keeps track of the duration of slope values below the thresholds and triggers the alarm if it exceeds the time threshold set for five consecutive measurements.